-As at 31 May 2009, non-current assets amounted to approximately HK\$20.70 million, a decrease of HK\$5.64 million compared to the corresponding previous year.
-The decrease was primarily attributable to the write-off of certain plant and machineries damaged in the fire incident at the production plant of a subsidiary in Hong Kong in August 2008 and the depreciation of property, plant and equipment and amortisation of prepaid land lease payments during the year.
-Furthermore, the Group has reduced significantly its procurement of production facilities after it out-sourced its manufacturing activities to OEM manufacturers during the year.
+As at 31 May 2010, non-current assets amounted to approximately HK\$18.46 million, a decrease of HK\$2.24 million compared to the corresponding previous year.
+The decrease was primarily attributable to depreciation of property, plant and equipment and amortisation of prepaid land lease payments during the year.